intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

 .. note::

       For KVM_EXIT_IO, KVM_EXIT_MMIO, KVM_EXIT_OSI, KVM_EXIT_PAPR, KVM_EXIT_XEN,
-      KVM_EXIT_EPR, KVM_EXIT_X86_RDMSR and KVM_EXIT_X86_WRMSR the corresponding
+      KVM_EXIT_EPR, KVM_EXIT_HYPERCALL, KVM_EXIT_X86_RDMSR and KVM_EXIT_X86_WRMSR
-      operations are complete (and guest state is consistent) only after userspace has re-entered the kernel with KVM_RUN.
+      the corresponding operations are complete (and guest state is consistent) only after userspace has re-entered the kernel with KVM_RUN.
 The kernel side will first finish incomplete operations and then check for pending signals.

       The pending state of the operation is not preserved in state which is visible to userspace, thus userspace should ensure that the operation is